Magneli/Anki_addon/README.md

 ### Windows

-    * Download all files and put them in the anki addon folder.
+    * Download all files and put the contents in the anki addon folder.
-    * Download bs4 for python 2.7 and put the bs4 folder in the anki addon folder.
+    * Download bs4 for python 2.7, unzip it and put the bs4 folder in the anki addon folder.